National Board Mentors

 Lauren Jagemann

-I have been teaching high school math since 2008, recently focused on AP Statistics and Algebra 2/Trig, and spent the last 15 years in Milwaukee Public Schools.
+I have been teaching high school math since 2008, recently focused on AP Statistics, AP Calculus AB, and Algebra 2/Trig, and spent the last 16 years in Milwaukee Public Schools.
 I am a proud public and urban educator, and a proud NBCT.
 I believe in the National Board as a process of deep professional reflection and growth, and how empowering engaging in the process can be.
 Some other education endeavors that drive my passion in this work are as a Link Crew coordinator and Ropes and Challenges facilitator.
-I achieved initial certification in 2020 and am currently working on my MOC this school year, so am most comfortable mentoring initial candidates.
+I achieved initial certification in 2020 and maintained in 2024.

 Sarah Johnston